databuhm/dataProjectHeals/README.md

 conda activate dataProjectHeals
 ```

+### Usage

+1. **BigQuery API Access**:
+   Ensure that the BigQuery API Access Key (in JSON format) is placed in the root directory of this project.
+Without this key, you will not be able to access BigQuery.

+2. **CSV File Encoding**:
+   If you are working with CSV files, it is essential to run either the `getFileEncoding` or `getMultiFileEncodings` function first.
+This ensures that the files are read with the correct encoding, preventing data corruption.

+3. **Original Datasets**:
+   Please note that the original datasets used in this project are not provided.
+You will need to use your own data to run the project.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://opensource.org/licenses/MIT) file for more details.